trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

-A **commitment** claims that the interpretation of all inbox messages published during a given commitment period and applied on the state of a parent commitment led to a given new state by performing a given number of execution steps of the PVM.
+A **commitment** claims that the interpretation of all inbox messages published during a given commitment period and applied on the state of a parent commitment leads to a given new state by performing a given number of execution steps of the PVM.
 Execution steps are called **ticks** in the smart rollups terminology.
 A commitment must be published on the Layer 1 after each commitment period to have the rollup progress.
 A